16 August 2016

 Setting the boundaries.

-• G. Anybody can handle it.
+• G. Anybody can handle watching this.

 • PG.
 Nearly anybody can handle it.